• Menu

 About DirectBuy

-Since 1971, DirectBuy has helped hundreds of thousands of families enjoy a better quality of life, enabling them to buy directly from more than 700 manufacturers and their authorized suppliers.
+Since 1971, DirectBuy has helped hundreds of thousands of families enjoy a better quality of life, enabling them to buy directly from more than 500 manufacturers and their authorized suppliers.
 Buying direct makes members’ hard-earned money to go much further, while having the selection and choice not available at any retail store.
-DirectBuy has been serving the greater Buffalo area since 2005.
+DirectBuy has been serving the greater Vancouver area since 1997.
 Access to confidential prices, local suppliers, and unparalleled selection helps make members’ dream projects a reality.
-It’s a comfortable setting, where you finally have the financial control of buying direct.
-DirectBuy of Buffalo is one of more than 160 DirectBuy showrooms throughout North America.
+It’s a comfortable, country-club setting, where you finally have the financial control of buying direct.
+The four DirectBuy showrooms serving the greater Vancouver area are part of more than 160 franchise locations throughout North America.

 To learn more about the superior value and benefits of a DirectBuy membership, visit www.directbuycares.com.